apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 There is now an option `fs.s3a.directory.marker.retention` which controls how markers are managed when new files are created

-1.`delete`: a request is issued to delete any parental directory markers whenever a file or directory is created.
+1. `delete`: a request is issued to delete any parental directory markers whenever a file or directory is created.
 2. `keep`: No delete request is issued.
 Any directory markers which exist are not deleted.